SimoneFiorellino/ADM-HW2/README.md

-# second homework of the course in algorithmic methods in data Mining of the master degree course in Data Science of the Sapienza University of Rome #
+# second homework of the course in algorithmic methods in Data Mining of the Master Degree course in Data Science of the Sapienza University of Rome #
 ## A.Y.
 2020/2021 ##
 ![](e-commerce.jpg)